Sex, Power, Money, Fame

 We did not just fail to raise the current.
 We built a machine whose profit depends on keeping it at the floor.

 This is why the problems compound rather than resolve, no matter how much wealth or law or technology we throw at them.
 You cannot fix a hydraulic problem with a moral lecture, and you cannot fix it with a better dam.
-As long as the energy of billions of people is held at the lower three gates and milked there, the distortions are not bugs in the system.
+As long as the energy of billions is held at the lower three gates and milked there, the distortions are not bugs in the system.
 They are the system, running exactly as a system pinned to the floor must run.

 Why it cannot be legislated, only raised

 Follow the logic to its conclusion and the usual solutions fall away one by one.
 More laws against greed leave the survival fear untouched and the greed reappears as a cleverer instrument.
 More shame around lust drives the appetite underground and intensifies it.
 More force against the tyrants breeds the next tyrant, because force is the third gate and answering it in kind only feeds the gate.
-More moralising about vanity in a culture starving for transcendence is simply noise to a soul that has confused being watched with being saved.
+More moralising about vanity in a culture starving for transcendence is noise to a soul that has confused being watched with being saved.
 Every approach that works on the outlet fails, because the outlet was never the cause.

 What opens above the floor